The Petit Lenormand deck is available now. Limited stock

 Places

-Places related to initiation transform into a closure setting.
+Places related to initiation transform into a setting of closure.

-Schools, training centers, coworking spaces, initiation workshops, or clubs for beginners can become the stage for an announcement of the end of a journey, non-renewal, or change of path.
-The Child symbolizes the starting decor, the Scythe marks the moment when it is acknowledged that this step is finished or no longer suitable.
+Schools, training centers, coworking spaces, initiation workshops, or clubs for beginners can become the stage for an announcement of the end of a journey, non-renewal, or a change of path.
+The Child symbolizes the starting environment, while the Scythe marks the moment when it is acknowledged that this step is finished or no longer suitable.

 Personality

-An enthusiastic person learns to set or receive a clear stop.
+An enthusiastic person learns to set or accept a clear stop.

-This combination can describe someone who willingly rushes into new experiences without always measuring the consequences, then finds themselves faced with a decisive decision from the outside.
-It can also represent a person who, despite their gentleness, learns to set firm boundaries to no longer be treated as an eternal beginner.
+This combination can describe someone who eagerly rushes into new experiences without always considering the consequences, only to find themselves faced with a decisive decision from the outside.
+It can also represent a person who, despite their gentleness, learns to establish firm boundaries to avoid being treated as an eternal beginner.
 The lesson focuses on maturity and respect for frameworks.

 Profession

-Roles that accompany the end of a trial or discovery phase.
+Roles that accompany the conclusion of a trial or discovery phase.

-• Tutor or mentor called to give a decisive opinion on the continuation
+• Tutor or mentor called upon to provide a decisive opinion on continuation

-• Career advisor helping to close one path to open another
+• Career advisor assisting in closing one path to open another

 • Internship or trial supervisor who decides on continuation or not